-The cash drawer never seems to run out of fashion, even as cash registers were ditched in favor of point-of-sale systems.
-People still use cash as one of their favorite payment modes, although card payments, whether debit or credit or even through mobile apps are on the rise.
+The cash drawer never seems to run out of fashion, even as cash registers were ditched in favour of point-of-sale systems.
+People still use cash as one of their favourite payment modes, although card payments, whether debit or credit or even through mobile apps are on the rise.

 A cash drawer should provide a safe and secure place to store your cash during your business hours.
 Additionally, this component should give you an easy time to better manage various denominations and makes the cashier’s job easier to ensure to give customers their change much faster and reduce the incidence of errors.